 DHCP Configuration Parameters and Settings Explained

-To configure a Cisco router or switch as a DHCP server, we have to create and configure a DHCP pool on it.
-A DHCP pool is a collection of IP configurations that we want to assign to DHCP clients.
-Each IP configuration contains a unique IP address and a few common network settings and addresses such as the default gateway IP, DNS servers' IP addresses, and TFTP server's IP addresses.
+To configure a Cisco router or switch as a DHCP server, you must create and configure a DHCP pool.
+A DHCP pool is a set of IP configurations assigned to DHCP clients.
+Each configuration includes a unique IP address, network settings, the default gateway IP address, DNS server IP addresses, and TFTP server IP addresses.
+The following sections provide a detailed explanation of these settings and addresses.

 IP range (subnet or scope)